ron2015schmitt/Mathematiques-old/README.md

-# COOLL
+# mātricks
-Columbia Object Oriented Linear algebra Library (COOLL)

-COOLL is numerical library for performing linear algebra in C++ via simple MATLAB-like syntactic sugar while leveraging C++ templates to provide run-time performance and memory usage on par with C.
+mātricks is numerical library for performing linear algebra in C++ via simple MATLAB-like syntactic sugar while leveraging C++ templates to provide run-time performance and memory usage on par with C.

 Advantages
 + object-oriented matrices and vectors
 + simple MATLAB-like syntactic sugar
+  + slices of vectors and matrices
   + add two matrices is `A+B`
   + matrix-vector multiply is `A|x` (`|` is symbol used for inner product)
   + extremely efficient matrix-matrix multiply `A|B`